Polymarket/polymarket-subgraph/README.md

 ## Preparing `subgraph.yaml`

-This repo contains multiple subgraphs, pnl-subgraph, activity-subgraph, and market-subgraph.
 Each subgraph has dedicated yarn scripts for convenience.

 First, to prepare `subgraph.yaml` and other templated files, run `yarn templatify:matic`.